pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_item.md

 The first thing we should do is create a _Catalog_ to store the service item.
 We can have many catalogs; they are used to sort our service items and bundles logically.

-Navigate to the Catalogs section in the accordion, and select Configuration -> Add a New Catalog
+Navigate to the Catalogs section in the accordion, and select **Configuration -> Add a New Catalog**:
 <br><br>

 ![screenshot](images/screenshot23.png)

 <br>
-Give the Catalog a name, leave everything else as default, and click _Add_ :
+Give the Catalog a name, leave everything else as default, and click **Add**:
 <br><br>

 ![screenshot](images/screenshot24.png)

 #### Create the Catalog Item

-Navigate to the Catalog Items section in the accordion, highlight the newly created Catalog, then select Configuration -> Add a New Catalog Item
+Navigate to the Catalog Items section in the accordion, highlight the newly created Catalog, then select **Configuration -> Add a New Catalog Item**:
 <br><br>

 ![screenshot](images/screenshot25.png)